ErikVerheul/OneBacklog/README.md

 - <b>epics</b> which consists of
 - <b>features</b> which consists of
-- <b>pbi's</b> of kind user-story/defect/spike which are realized by executing
+- <b>user stories</b> of kind user-story/defect/spike which are realized by executing
 - <b>tasks</b>

 <p>All items sit in a tree structure.
-Epics, features and pbi's cannot exist without their parent.
+Epics, features and user stories cannot exist without their parent.
 It is impossible to create orphans.
 No need to fix these relationships as a afterthought.</p>

 <b>Security:</b><br />
 The database and the web server have secure https access.